[Opinion] Serbia should stop comparing Catalonia to Kosovo

 Serbia, as an EU candidate country itself, should align with EU foreign policy and condemn the annexation of Crimea.
 Although this was required by the EU, Serbia has never showed any will or commitment to align with the bloc on this matter.

 Every intention of Serbia to compare Kosovo with other cases in the world is to buy time.
-It is to avoid fulfilling the EU-facilitated agreements reached with Kosovo, and an intention to block the independent country on its path towards international recognition and a state building.
+It is to avoid fulfilling the EU-facilitated agreements reached with Kosovo, and an intention to block the independent country on its path towards international recognition and state building.

 Following the vote in Catalonia, Serbia should instead pay more attention to a possible referendum for the independence of Vojvodina or Sanxhak, instead of Kosovo, whose independence is a one-way road, especially after the signing of the first contractual agreement with the EU - the Stabilisation and Association Agreement.